samtools/hts-specs/htsget.md

 For HTTPS URLs, the server may supply a JSON object containing one or more string key-value pairs which the client MUST supply as headers with any request to the URL.
 For example, if headers is `{"Range": "bytes=0-1023", "Authorization": "Bearer xxxx"}`, then the client must supply the headers `Range: bytes=0-1023` and `Authorization: Bearer xxxx` with the HTTPS request to the URL.
 </td></tr>
 <tr markdown="block"><td>

 `class`
-_string_
+_optional string_
 </td><td>

 For file formats whose specification describes a header and a body, the class indicates which of the two will be retrieved when querying this URL.
 The allowed values are `header` and `body`.

 Either all or none of the URLs in the response MUST have a class attribute.
-If it is absent, clients should assume data blocks include both header and body, possibly mixed in one of the blocks.
+If `class` fields are not supplied, no assumptions can be made about which data blocks contain headers, body records, or parts of both.
 </td></tr>
 </table>